 Another Hindu festival, Dussehra celebrates the victory of Rama over the demon king Ravana, who carried off Lord Rama’s wife Sita.
 This was, it seems, frowned upon, but don’t worry – good triumphed over evil and now it’s time to party.
 Celebrations include bonfires, fireworks and burning effigies of the demon king Ravana, while red spots are also painted on people’s foreheads.
 This festival usually occurs in October.

 Ganesha is the god of new beginnings, success and wisdom and can be quite easily identified thanks to his elephant head.
-Of all the gods that make up the Hindu religion, he’s probably the most well-known, and the Ganesh Chaturthi Festival is held in his honour to celebrate his birth.
+Of all the gods that make up the Hindu religion, he’s one of the most well-known, and the Ganesh Chaturthi Festival is held in his honour to celebrate his birth.
 Usually held in August/September, the festival lasts for 11 days and sees huge statues built, displayed and worshipped in both homes and public areas.
-On the final day of the festival the statues are paraded through the streets, with thousands of followers dancing and singing alongside, before finally being immersed in the ocean.
+On the final day, the statues are paraded through the streets, with thousands of followers dancing and singing alongside, before finally being immersed in the ocean.

 Eid-ul-Fitr marks the end of the fasting month of Ramadan and is one of the most important Islamic festivals.
 To celebrate, Muslims attend communal prayers, decorate their homes and exchange food and gifts with friends.
 There’s also a charity donation of rice from wealthy families to the needy.
 One of the best places to see the celebrations is at Jama Masjid, one of the largest mosques in India, which was built in the mid-17th century.